-One of the critical issues the UK and EU27 will negotiate as part of the final deal will be what, if any, relationship the UK will have with EU agencies and regulatory bodies such as the European Aviation Safety Agency (EASA) and the EU REACH regime.
+One of the critical issues the UK and EU27 will negotiate as part of the final deal is the relationship the UK will have with EU agencies and regulatory bodies such as the European Aviation Safety Agency (EASA) and the EU REACH regime.
 In some cases, such as with EASA and ECHA, the Government has indicated a preference to stay within the EU regime.

 - If the UK diverged from EU regimes, what would it mean for you, your suppliers, and your customers?

 - Have you assessed the potential impact on your operational capability if EASA and REACH certification cease to apply?